udhos/gateboard/README.md

 This projects helps in building an autodiscovery mechanism to withstand changes in the API ID.

-There are three main componentes:
+There are three main pieces:

 1\. `gateboard` service ([gateboard](./cmd/gateboard)) provides a simple REST API for saving/retrieving name-to-id mappings: